 - 1. Failing to attend a scheduled class (in-person or online). - 2.
-Having four or more tardies in a course within a term (see tardy policy). - 3.
-Failing to complete online coursework (online classes).
+Having four or more tardies in a course within a phase (see tardy policy).

-All absences must be made up, unless they are excused (see Excused Absences).
-Any student exceeding three excused absences in any one course will be advised by a Student Advisor and may be required to attend Make-up Hours (see Make-up Hours).
+All missed clock hours must be made up, unless they are excused by the Director of Education (see minimum attendance policy).
+Any student exceeding three excused absences in any one course will be advised by the Director of Education and may be required to attend Makeup Hours (see Makeup Hours).